Covid 19 coronavirus: Brothers Nigel and Alan Te Hiko's deaths a 'significant loss'

 Te Hiko was the 25th Covid-related death in New Zealand.

-Today three people remained in hospital with Covid-19 - one in isolation in a ward and two in Intensive Care.
+Today three people remained in hospital with Covid-19 - one in isolation in a ward and two in intensive care.
 There were 57 people in the Auckland quarantine facility linked to the community cluster - 27 of whom had tested positive for the virus.

 Cousin Phyllis Tahere said Te Hiko was dad to all his nephews and nieces and koro to all his moko.